thisisadityarao/react-social-media-cards/README.md

+# React-Social-Media-Cards

 This project is created for learning React.
 Specifically learning to interact with API's using React.
-It also uses a React UI library - Material-UI
+It uses a React UI library - [Material-UI](https://material-ui.com/).
+API used is [uinames.com](https://uinames.com/).

 <hr />